-

 Brewing recommendations

-Shu Puer 2019 "Jingdong Lao Cha Tou" is a unique tea that combines rich taste, deep aroma and rich energy.
-Its origin from the Jingdong region and special production technology make it a real treasure for puer connoisseurs.
-This tea will give unforgettable moments of pleasure and allow you to feel a connection with the ancient traditions of Chinese tea art.
+The 2019 Shu Pu'er "Jingdong Lao Cha Tou" is a unique tea that combines a rich flavor, deep aroma, and abundant energy.
+Its origins in the Jingdong region and its unique production technology make it a true treasure for pu'er connoisseurs.
+This tea will offer unforgettable moments of enjoyment and allow you to connect with the ancient traditions of Chinese tea art.

-If you are looking for a tea that can surprise you with its versatility and give you warmth and comfort, Jingdong Lao Cha Tou 2019 is a great choice.
+If you're looking for a tea that will surprise you with its versatility and provide warmth and comfort, Jingdong Lao Cha Tou 2019 is an excellent choice.

 Name in Chinese